-We test for this possibility by studying whether we can uncover a structural break, or discontinuity, in the non-R&D admin expense-to-sales ratio around the notch α .
+We test for this possibility using three different strategies.
+First, we test for a structural break, or discontinuity, in the non-R&D admin expense-to-sales ratio around the notch $\alpha$ .
 This strategy is similar to those of Hilber and Lyytikäinen (2013) and Bachas and Soto (2015).
 We implement this strategy by estimating a series regression in the neighborhood to the left and right of the threshold to identify the magnitude of the jump.